apache/unomi/README.md

 files (at the end of the file):

     ```
+       MY_DIRNAME=`dirname $0`
+       MY_KARAF_HOME=`cd "$MY_DIRNAME/.."; pwd`
-       export KARAF_OPTS="-XX:+CMSClassUnloadingEnabled -XX:+CMSPermGenSweepingEnabled"
+       export KARAF_OPTS="-Djava.library.path=$MY_KARAF_HOME/lib/sigar"
        export JAVA_MAX_MEM=3G
        export JAVA_MAX_PERM_MEM=384M
     ```

+2. You will also need to have the Hyperic Sigar native libraries in your Karaf installation, so in order to this go to the ElasticSearch website (http://www.elasticsearch.org)  and download the ZIP package.
+Decompress it somewhere on your disk and copy all the files from the lib/sigar directory into Karaf's lib/sigar directory (must be created first) EXCEPT THE SIGAR.JAR file.

-2. If you haven't done it yet, install the WAR support into Karaf by doing the following in the Karaf command line:
+3. If you haven't done it yet, install the WAR support into Karaf by doing the following in the Karaf command line:

     ```
        feature:install -v war
     ```

-3. You will also need to install CXF and CDI (OpenWebBeans) for the REST service support
+4. You will also need to install CXF and CDI (OpenWebBeans) for the REST service support

     ```
        feature:repo-add cxf 2.7.11